Complete readiness checklist

-- Reduce project failure and schedule risk.
+- Reduce the likelihood of project failure and risk of delay.

-A Readiness assessment evaluates three core areas: People, Process, and Technology.
-It verifies whether the “nuts and bolts” are ready for project kick off and the start of the Build Phase.
+A readiness assessment evaluates three core areas: people, process, and technology.
+It verifies whether the “nuts and bolts” are ready for project kickoff and the start of the build phase.
 For example, you need to assess:

-- What skills should these resources have.
+- What skills should these resources have?

-- What tasks should be assigned for newly enabled resources.
+- What tasks should be assigned for newly enabled resources?

-You complete a Readiness Checklist, identifying any gaps and preparing a remediation plan with target dates.
-You agree on the gaps which are on the critical path before you can engage the development team.
+- Agree on the gaps which are on the critical path before you can engage the development team.

 - Use the readiness checklist to confirm your project is ready to start.